learn-co-curriculum/javascript-comments/README.md

 **EXACTLY!**

 Comments are how we document our code.
 They might seem boring, and you might wonder why we're not learning about "real" coding — but comments are real code.
-The most difficult thing about reading code is understanding it — comments give us ways of communicating the intent of our code to anyone who might read it (including ourselvesafter some time away from it), and so they serve a vital function for helping others understand our code.
+The most difficult thing about reading code is understanding it — comments give us ways of communicating the intent of our code to anyone who might read it (including ourselves after some time away from it), and so they serve a vital function for helping others understand our code.

 What happens if we make a mistake when entering a comment?
 Say we forget the `//`: